Skip to content

 Mark each student

-Fill in the category label for each student and question by editing the CSV directly:
+Fill in the category label for each student and criterion by editing the CSV directly:

 Generate feedback and summary

-Once categories have been assigned for every student and question, run:
+Once categories have been assigned for every student and criterion, run:

 scholia mark